Stakeholders Advisory Board

 Owner of Pat Deegan & Associates

-In 2013, Dr. Glied was named Dean of New York University’s Robert F. Wagner Graduate School of Public Service.
+Sherry Glied is a Professor at New York University’s Robert F. Wagner Graduate School of Public Service.
+She served as Dean of the Wagner School from 2013 through 2025.
 From 1989-2013, she was Professor of Health Policy and Management at Columbia University’s Mailman School of Public Health.
 She was Chair of the Department of Health Policy and Management from 1998-2009.
-On June 22, 2010, Dr. Glied was confirmed by the U.S. Senate as Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services, and served in that capacity from July 2010 through August 2012.
+On June 22, 2010, Glied was confirmed by the U.S. Senate as Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services, and served in that capacity from July 2010 through August 2012.
 She had previously served as Senior Economist for health care and labor market policy on the President’s Council of Economic Advisers in 1992-1993, under Presidents Bush and Clinton, and participated in the Clinton Health Care Task Force.
-She has been elected to the National Academy of Medicine, the National Academy of Social Insurance, and the American Academy of Arts and Sciences and served as a member of the Commission on Evidence-Based Policymaking.
+She has been elected to the American Academy of Arts and Sciences, the National Academy of Medicine, the National Academy of Social Insurance, and served as a member of the Commission on Evidence-Based Policymaking.
 In 2021, the Association of University Programs in Health Administration selected her as the recipient of the William B. Graham Prize for Health Services Research.
-Glied is also a member of the Board of NRXPharmaceuticals.

 Executive Director, National Association of State Mental Health Program Directors